-Legionnaire's disease is an acute respiratory infection caused by Legionella bacteria.
+Legionnaire disease is an infection of the lungs and airways caused by Legionella bacteria.

-The bacteria that cause Legionnaire's disease have been found in water delivery systems.
+The bacteria that cause Legionnaire disease have been found in water delivery systems.
 They can survive in the warm, moist, air conditioning systems of large buildings, including hospitals.

 Spread of the bacteria from person to person has not been proven.